What’s the best bike frame material?

 The benefits of a carbon bike frame

-Carbon fibre is the number one choice for performance bikes right now.
-Nearly all of the mainstream manufacturers make their cheaper performance bikes from aluminium but their high-end models from carbon fibre.
+Nearly all of the mainstream manufacturers make their cheaper performance bikes from aluminium and their high-end models from carbon fibre.

-A carbon-fibre bike won’t always deliver a higher performance than an aluminium bike, but manufacturers can use it to produce frames that are very lightweight, stiff in certain areas to maximise power transfer and more flexible in other areas for comfort.
+A carbon-fibre bike won’t always deliver a higher performance than an aluminium bike.
+But manufacturers can use it to produce frames that are very lightweight, stiff in certain areas to maximise power transfer and more flexible in other areas for comfort.

 Carbon fibre can also be shaped relatively easily for aerodynamic efficiency.
+Therefore, the best triathlon bikes are almost exclusively made from carbon.